clEsperanto/clesperantoj_prototype/README.md

 3. In the left pane, click Java Build Path .
 In the right pane, select the Source tab .
 4. Here you can add/edit/remove source folders.

+* How to add variable to the PATH in Windows using the GUI
+  * Right-click on the Start button and select System.
+  * Click on Advanced system settings.
+  * Click on Environment Variables.
+  * Under System variables, click on Path and click Edit.
+  * Click on New and add the path to the variable.
+  * Click OK to save the changes.

 ## Acknowledgements
 This project was supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy – EXC2068 - Cluster of Excellence "Physics of Life" of TU Dresden.
 This project has been made possible in part by grant number [2021-237734 (GPU-accelerating Fiji and friends using distributed CLIJ, NEUBIAS-style, EOSS4)](https://chanzuckerberg.com/eoss/proposals/gpu-accelerating-fiji-and-friends-using-distributed-clij-neubias-style/) from the Chan Zuckerberg Initiative DAF, an advised fund of the Silicon Valley Community Foundation.